jwunderl/pxt-arcade/docs/courses/csintro1/motion-and-events/sprite-motion-event.md

 Velocity is speed in a particular direction.
 In our games we typically track movement in `X` and `Y` directions.
 If we have a positive `X` velocity, for example, then our sprite will continue to increase in `X`, making it move to the right across the screen.

-## Example 2: increment velocity left and right
+## Example 2: Increment Velocity Left and Right

 1. Review the code below
 2. Create the sample code and run the code
 3. Save the code for the task (name it "velocityLR")